Joyland Amusement Park (Wichita, Kansas): 21st century

-The Ferris wheel, manufactured by Eli Bridge Company and operating there since its 1949 opening, had an accident in mid-April 2004 in which a 13-year-old girl fell 30 ft from it and was seriously injured.
+In April 2004, a 13-year-old girl fell 30 ft from the Ferris wheel and was seriously injured.
 The U.S. Consumer Product Safety Commission investigated the accident.

-Due to economic troubles and safety concerns the park had to close for the 2004 season.
+Due to economic troubles and safety concerns, the park had to remain closed for the 2004 and 2005 seasons.
 Interest rose again in 2006 when a Seattle-based company, T-Rex Group, leased it to restore and open portions of it.
+Many renovations were made, and they were focused on aesthetics, rather than ride safety.
+The roller coaster received $10,000 worth of wood repairs and was renamed "The Nightmare".
+The Log Jam, the only water ride, had its pumps replaced and systems checked, as well as being repainted.
+The Restore Hope organization became involved, with hopes of regaining support to rebuild Joyland, with an emphasis on a community effort and involvement in the restoration process.
+They planned to restore it within the next few years and begin an expansion process to help it grow and become an integral part of the Wichita community.

-After financial concerns, it did not open for another season.
-Since then, it stood empty and deteriorated.
-Since its closing in 2004, it has been subjected to vandalism and looting.
-Nearly every building is covered with graffiti, the vintage sign from the top of the roller coaster was stolen in 2009, and the administration offices have been destroyed.
+After financial concerns during the 2006 season, the park closed permanently.
+Since its closing, it has been subjected to vandalism and looting.
 Park owner Margaret Nelson said, "We're sick.
 Our hearts are just sick.
 It's not easy, not easy."

-In 2006, many renovations were focused on aesthetics rather than ride safety.
-The roller coaster had $10,000 worth of wood repairs and was renamed "The Nightmare".
-The Log Jam, the only water ride, had pumps replaced and systems checked, and the noticeable difference was the baby blue and pink paint.
-The Restore Hope organization got involved to regain support to rebuild it with an emphasis on a community effort and involvement in the restoration process.
-The plan was to restore it within the next few years and begin a five step expansion process to help it grow and become an integral part of the Wichita community.

 In 2010, co-owner Stanley Nelson died.

-On August 4, 2012, a maintenance building in the park caught fire.
+On August 4, 2012, a former maintenance building in the park caught fire.
 None of the rides were damaged and the fire was subdued in 30 minutes.
 Police suspected arson.